SaschaWillems/ModernVkTriangle/README.md

 chk(vmaCreateBuffer(allocator, &imgSrcBufferCI, &imgSrcAllocCI, &imgSrcBuffer, &imgSrcAllocation, nullptr));
 ```

-This buffer will onl be used as a temporary source for a buffer-to-image copy, so the only flag we need is [`VK_BUFFER_USAGE_TRANSFER_SRC_BIT´](https://docs.vulkan.org/refpages/latest/refpages/source/VkBufferUsageFlagBits.html).
+This buffer will be used as a temporary source for a buffer-to-image copy, so the only flag we need is [`VK_BUFFER_USAGE_TRANSFER_SRC_BIT`](https://docs.vulkan.org/refpages/latest/refpages/source/VkBufferUsageFlagBits.html).
 The allocation is one again handled by VMA.

 As the buffer was created with the mappable bit, getting the image data into that buffer is again just a matter of a simple `memcpy`: